zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_3_Package.md

 - **Independent folder**

 ## Catkin Workspaces
->**This is the recommended method of working with catkin packages, other methods are available upon Google.**
+>**This is the recommended method of organizing catkin packages, other methods are available upon Google.**
 **Below is an example workspace from ros wiki**

 ```